Understanding Which SSRIs Are Effective For Anxiety

 Anxiety disorders are among the most common mental illnesses worldwide.
-There are various treatments on the market for these conditions, including medication.
-Understanding the medications most used for anxiety can help you and your doctor come to a decision about the treatments you may be interested in.
+There are various treatments on the market for anxiety conditions, including medications.
+Understanding the medications that are most often used for anxiety may help you and your doctor come to a decision about which treatment options to use.
 However, consult your doctor before starting, changing, or stopping any medication or medical treatment for anxiety.

 Getty